 - Check the power supply (W) of the computer charger.

-- Use an AC external battery of equal or greater power (W) than that of the charger.
-Here too, you may still not find a model with the same power, or you may not want to waste your money.
+- Use an AC power bank with a power rating equal to or greater than that of the charger.
+Even then, you might not find a model with the same power rating, or you might not want to waste your money.

 External battery with USB-C PD port